 How do counter terrorist financing actions work?

-The main goal of counter-terrorist financing is to disrupt the flow of funds toward terrorist organizations, as well as prevent them to obtain the necessary resources to pursue their operational activities.
+The main goal of counter-terrorist financing is to disrupt or obstruct the flow of funds toward terrorist organizations through government regulations, laws, and other procedures, as well as prevent them to obtain the necessary resources to pursue their operational activities.
+This may focus on various entities, including charities, banks, enterprises, and some activities, including reporting, supervision, and regulation.
 To impeach and mitigate terrorism financing risks, a comprehensive and multi-disciplinary approach is needed.
 In fact, many international organizations and countries have adopted robust anti-terrorist frameworks all over the world, comprised of empowered anti-terrorism agencies, designed policies and legislations, but also strengthened CTF mechanisms.
 A bolstered cooperation between law enforcement, intelligence agencies, financial institutions and private actors at a global scale is also needed to better tackle the issue of information sharing.

 Those mechanisms are coupled with AML activities, as they all aim to tackle the corrosive and negative impacts on the economic system and civil society as a whole.
 When implemented effectively, AML/CTF controls can successfully mitigate the adverse effects of criminal activities led by threat actors, and support the integrity of financial markets.
 To better tackle money laundering and terrorism financing at an operational level, an improvement of several mechanisms has helped achieve encouraging results:

 - Customer screening mechanisms through identity controls;

 - Customer due diligence;